azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 #### Installing the Ingest2LAW App on a Linux VM

-Now we are at the moment we can install the *App* locally ('/usr/local/bin`), ensure dependencies are set and include it in our *runtime environment* (privilege escalation required!).
+You now entered the moment you can install the *App* locally ('/usr/local/bin`) on a Linux VM, ensure dependencies are set and include it in our *runtime environment* (privilege escalation required!).

-Start by cloning the actual repository and run the `install.sh` script.
-Ensure you have both the Python 3.x and Pip packages installed.
+Also here you can start by cloning the actual repository and run the `install.sh` script.
+Ensure you have both the *Python 3.x* and *Pip* packages installed.

 ```
 git clone https://github.com/avwsolutions/nuclei-kusto-db-integration.git